 Install MSR offline

-The example that follows assumes that you are installing MSR on an offline Swarm cluster from an Internet-connected machine that has access to the Swarm cluster through private IP addresses.
+The procedure provided herein assumes that you are installing MSR on an offline Swarm cluster from an Internet-connected machine that has access to the Swarm cluster through private IP addresses.

 Important